Quick Answer

 That is the mindset shift.
 You are not chasing luck or a "pet-friendly" label.
 You are managing checkpoints.
 If each one is verified before departure, you give yourself a better chance of a smoother customs process and less friction on arrival.

 Budget by route and transport mode, not by a generic headline figure.
 Costs can change based on which service your route allows (in-cabin, checked baggage, or cargo), and some routes may require cargo when checked options are unavailable.
-Add current route-specific ranges only after checking live pricing, for example: [Add current airline transport range after verification], [Add current veterinary and document cost range after verification], and [Add current customs or handling fee range after verification].
+Current airline transport ranges, veterinary and document cost ranges, and customs or handling fee ranges must be verified from airline, official import/export, veterinary, or advisor records before use.

 Use a verification-first sequence.
 First, confirm your airline’s current pet policy before you go to the airport.
 Next, confirm which transport mode is available for your specific route.
 Then prepare for checkpoint handling and arrival requirements as separate checks, because security screening and destination entry rules are not the same decision.